Skip to main content

 Fraunhofer Diffraction

 Fraunhofer diffraction occurs when light waves pass through a slit and are observed at a distance where the wavefronts can be considered parallel.
 This type of diffraction is characterized by the formation of a pattern of bright and dark fringes on a screen, which can be analyzed using mathematical equations.
-The angles of these fringes depend on the wavelength of the light and the dimensions of the slit.
+The angle of diffraction and the slit width are crucial in determining the positions of these minima and maxima.

 Recommended video: